 A Florida Criminal Defense Attorney at Whittel & Melton knows how the prosecution handles these types of cases.
 Don’t expect these charges to just go away over time.
 You must take an aggressive approach and protect yourself at the first signs you are under investigation.
 At Whittel & Melton, we can thoroughly investigate the facts of your case and identify any mistakes made by the police as well as any other legal concerns that can be raised on your behalf.

 If you or someone you know or love has been charged with tampering with evidence in Hernando, Lake, Marion, Osceola, Pasco or Sumter counties, you must understand exactly what you are up against.
 A Florida Criminal Defense Attorney at Whittel & Melton can make sure you know what to expect from your case.
-Please call us today at 866-608-5529 for a free consultation or fill out a free online case evaluation form by downloading our free app from the Apple App Store or get it on Google Play.
+Please call us today at 866-608-5529 for a free consultation or fill out a free online case evaluation.